nichpass/Bingo-Simulator/README.md

 ### The simulation results

-The file `Stat Analysis Results.pdf` contains the results of the repeated execution of `src/STATmain`, which runs the bingo game a specified number of times, for a specified number of boards, counting how many times each board won and the average number of tiles that need to be called before a winner is determined.
-The results show a logarithmic relationship between the number of boardsa and the number of tiles called out before a winner occurred.
+The file `Stat Analysis Results.pdf` contains the results of the repeated execution of `src/STATmain.py`, which runs the bingo game a specified number of times, for a specified number of boards, counting how many times each board won and the average number of tiles that need to be called before a winner is determined.
+The results show a logarithmic relationship between the number of boards and the number of tiles called out before a winner occurred.

 ### Improvements that could have been made

 The initial game was created with a focus on GUI output and LED output, not on the simulation of many games across varying amounts of boards, which is why there are duplicate classes for util, board, and main.
-In hindsight, I should have created a parent class that the display version and statistical versions inheritted from.
+In hindsight, I should have created a parent class that the display version and statistical version inheritted from.
 Luckily the project was small enough that this didn't pose any large issues.

 ### Concluding thoughts